 The University of Kansas Cancer Center is the state's only designated National Cancer Institute.
 Eleven other major centers oversee research in life span issues, the humanities, transportation, the environment, biosciences, biodiversity, and polar ice sheets, among others.

-Nine core service laboratories and affiliated centers specialize in such fields as biomedical research, molecular structures, technology commercialization, and oil recovery.
+Ten core service laboratories and two affiliated centers specialize in such fields as biomedical research, molecular structures, technology commercialization, and oil recovery.
 KU has service centers statewide that offer training and professional development in law enforcement, firefighting, child development, health education, and public management.

 The main campus in Lawrence tops Mount Oread, known informally as the Hill.
 This long, curved limestone ridge was named by the town founders who for a decade endured bitter conflicts with pro-slavery factions from Missouri.
 A horrific guerrilla raid in August 1863 burned the town and killed 200 men and boys.
 Yet a few months after the Civil War ended, KU was founded, opening in September 1866.